-ENTRY INTO FORCE
+ARTICLE 24 ENTRY INTO FORCE

-This Agreement shall enter into force thirty (30) days after the date of the receipt of the last notification, in writing and through diplomatic channels, indicating that the required proceedings by its legal systems have been fulfilled.
+This Agreement shall enter into force thirty (30) days after the date of the receipt of the last notification, through diplomatic channels, indicating that all the internal procedures required for the purpose have been fulfilled.

-IN WITNESS WHEREOF both the undersigned, duly authorized thereto by their respective Governments, have signed this Agreement.
+IN WITNESS WHEREOF the undersigned, duly authorized thereto by the respective Governments, have signed this Agreement. anguages, all texts being equally authentic.
+In cas in the Portuguese e of divergence of FOR THE P ORTUGUESE E REPUBLIC FO R THE FEDERAL

-Done in Lisbon on the 26th of February, in the Portuguese, Spanish and English languages, all texts being equally authentic.
-In case of divergence of interpretation, the English version shall prevail.

-FOR THE PORTUGUESE REPUBLIC